SeamusFinlayson/initiative-tracker/README.md

 The extension can be installed from the [store page]().

+## About

 Pretty Sordid is an initiative tracker based on [Initiative Tracker by Owlbear Rodeo](https://extensions.owlbear.rodeo/initiative-tracker) but I've made a few quality of life improvements that the community has been requesting for a while.

-These are the improvements I sought make with this extension:
+These are the major improvements I made with this extension:

-* I like having a token image in the initiative because it makes it a lot more readable.
+* Add token images to the initiative
-* I added a delete from initiative button because I'm still used to roll20.
-Hovering over the image reveals the delete button.
+* Add a *delete from initiative* button to the initiative list
-* I find the initiative sorting itself while I'm entering a number really disorienting.
-Did I click the right field when my friend entered their initiative right before I clicked?
-Where is my cursor?
-So I added a sort button and made sorting sync across the scene.
-* I found selecting the the number and changing it awkward so I centered the text and added hover and focus highlights.
-Existing text is also auto selected when you click on it.
+* Add a sort button so the order doesn't change while you are typing
+* Add hover and focus highlights to the initiative input

 ## How it Works